 - Make sure that all of your state names (in the State column in your dataset) are identical to the state names in the reference file (column name in usstates.csv in this case).

 Besides preparing your data, you’ll also need to update the project’s logical data model to make regional attributes available in Geo charts.
 This is done by modifying the type of the attribute label (belonging to some attribute) that bears geo data to match the region type and region ID type of your data.

 First, find the your regional attribute, containing geo data, in the Manage Page.
 Simply Click on Manage -> Choose attribute from the left column and find your attribute.
 See the picture below.

 Edit button.
 After clicking on it, you are able to select the geo type that you need.

 After selecting it.
 Click on

 - Setting the type of an attribute label to “geo” can be done easily in our web UI or using the API.
 It is not supported by the CL Tool, CloudConnect, or MAQL.
-We are working on adding this feature to CloudConnect anyway.

 In addition to segmenting map data by region, you can also apply pushpins to your maps.
 For example, you can define a set of pushpins to identify the latitude and longitude of retail stores.

 Configuring the geo pushpin attribute label